bongi-za/bongi-za/README.md

 ### Hi there 👋

-<I'm Byron, a PhD student in Biomechanics at the Univeristy of Pretoria.
+<going in for stats, machine learning, R and python.
+Bit of this, bit of that really

-I'm interested in stats, machine learning and building websites using blogdown -->
+-->